7 Best Home Warranty Companies in Arizona 2025

 Not only are they highly experienced in protecting their customers, but they also offer some of the lowest rates in the business.

-Coverage starts as low as $20 a month in Arizona, depending on where you're located and the size of your home.
+Coverage starts as low as $20 a month in Arizona, depending on your location and the size of your home.
 Their ShieldSilver, or most basic plan, covers a lot for just $20.

-It includes heat/cooling systems with ductwork, electrical systems including extras like garage door openers, and plumbing and accessories, which even covers whirlpool components (usually an add-on at other companies).
+It includes heat/cooling systems with ductwork, electrical systems including extras like garage door openers, and plumbing and accessories.
+It even covers whirlpool components (usually an add-on at other companies).

 What Coverage Options Does American Home Shield Offer?